References from reference management tools

 For each reference you import, NVivo checks whether a matching file already exists in your project—if there is no matching file, a new file is created.

 References without associated files are imported into NVivo as external files.
 References with associated files can be imported into NVivo as internal files.
 For example, if you have a reference to a journal article and the actual article is attached as a PDF file, then NVivo can import the PDF file as a PDF file.
-Refer to Understand how files associated with references are handled for more information.

 Files created when you import your references are assigned to a file classification (so that reference information can be stored as attribute values on the file).
 By default, all the files are assigned to the classification Reference—this allows you to see all your references in a single classification sheet and can be useful if you want to create queries that search different types of literature that have common attributes—for example, all references published in a particular year.
 If you prefer, you can create a separate file classification for each reference type—for example, Journal Article or Book.

 - Title (or author and year) is used to name the file—this information is also stored as attribute values on the file.

 - The abstract becomes the description of the file.
 It can also be imported into a linked memo so you can code and query the text.